 In the early 2000’s WLSQ continued to advocate for clients and engage in state and federal law reform.
 The service began implementing technology eventually moving away from the volumes of paper-based booking diaries and intake forms to digital systems.

 2011 was a particularly challenging year with the Queensland floods and funding pressures.
 Due to a change in funding contracts WLSQ was facing a significant reduction to service delivery – meaning women in need of help would be turned away due to service cuts.
-This marked the beginning of our coordinated campaigns of awareness raising of the impacts of domestic and family violence and the essential role of free legal and social work assistance in protecting women and their children.
+This marked the beginning of our coordinated campaigns of awareness raising of the impacts of domestic and family violence and the essential role of free legal and social work assistance in protecting women and children.
 The statewide campaign was successful and funding was granted.

 The service has continued to supplement government funding through increased pro-bono, corporate and community support.
 We are extremely grateful that support has grown year on year across diverse sectors and communities.